All Episodes

 Going green, Obama's signature energy policy, loses jobs, raises prices, and will cause even more unemployment, ladies and gentlemen.

-Well, you ought to do it, though, to uh to save the plan.
+We ought to do it, though, to save the planet.

 Nancy Pelosi delivered a speech this morning at the 2010 legislative conference for the National Association of Counties.